Updated on 03/10/2022

 - the switch phenomenon, which shows customers switching from one supplier to another and risks paralyzing the recovery of outstanding amounts for bad payers.

 Another issue that is becoming a priority in the open and increasingly crowded utility world concerns the reasons that can push a customer to abandon a supplier (churn).
-We discussed this extensively in our previous post, What is customer churn rate: the black hole that swallows customers and profits in the utility sector.
 These reasons include: the increase in prices and tariffs, the lack of recognition of the company’s brand identity, and some physiological dynamics of competition.
 It may also happen that a user who was a “bad payer” had a negative experience during the debt collection process, and decided to change companies.

 In order to improve retention and increase loyalty, it is necessary to take a customer-centric approach from the outset, an approach that must also be applied to the operations of the dunning management process, determining the form and content of the languages used in communications with customers (for example, the way that bills, reminders, and invoices are created and distributed).